KeelanGov/KingMakersAssessment/README.md

 ## [Recommender](Recommender/README.md)

-The Recommender component is a recommendation system that utilizes machine learning techniques.
+The Recommender component is a content-based game recommender system with a streamlit frontend that displays, given a player_id, a list of 10 recommendations.
 Click the link above to learn more about how to deploy the Recommender system and its components.

 Files/Folders included:
 - Backend